-If LPGNSS scanning is enabled, it is not recommended that the update periods are set to less than 3.5 min.
-If BLE scanning is enabled, it is not recommended that the update periods are set to less than 20 s.
-See §5.1.3.3 for guidelines about configuring and best practices.
+It is not recommended to set the geolocation update period to less than 3.5 min.
+If ONLY BLE scanning is enabled, it is not recommended to set the geolocation update to less than 20 s.
+See §5.1.3.3 for guidelines on best practices for periodic configuration.